hannahdoby/project-4/README.md

 * Store new-user inputs for improvement of model through refitting
 * Incorporate tag data for increased specificity of model results
 * Host ratings.csv information on SQLite server to allow repository visitors to run full capability of predictive model.
 At this time, ratings.csv is too large to be hosted on GitHub.
+* Use RegEx to reduce specificity of movie title format necessary in search bar